hybridx/scarlet-mesh/README.md

 ## 🧠 Overview

-ScarletMesh enables Red Hat teams, support engineers, and security professionals to quickly access and understand internal tooling, CVE information, and product lifecycle data using intuitive natural language queries.
+ScarletMesh enables teams, support engineers, and security professionals to quickly access and understand internal tooling, CVE information, and product lifecycle data using intuitive natural language queries.

 This repository follows a **monorepo pattern using Nx**, offering consistent tooling, fast builds, and a clear structure for scalable development.